 The Merry Widow 2009

-The Fellowship, believed to be the oldest continuing society in the United Kingdom devoted to the works of Gilbert and Sullivan, was formed in October 1923 by Mr Horace Bickle.
+PGS Productions, Plymouth G&S Fellowship, believed to be the oldest surviving company in the United Kingdom devoted to the works of Gilbert and Sullivan, was formed in October 1923 by Mr Horace Bickle.

 The previous year he was in London as a law student when a chance conversation in his lodgings with two prominent members of the D’Oyly Carte Opera Company, Henry Lytton and Darrell Fancourt, prompted him to set up the Fellowship on his return to Plymouth.